The judge for February 2026 is Melanie Lewert

 The still photograph with light as the medium is a marvelous palette for Communication; affording artists, scientists, journalists, and lovers of light to record and share their vision.
 It is a challenge to compose in an isolated moment, or timed exposure the essence of a subject or scene in order to convey a story or feeling rendered in only two dimensions.
 I love to see what people have to share and I appreciate feedback on my own work.

-The judge for November 2024 is Gloria Fraser
+The judge for May 2026 is Gloria Fraser

 Gloria has been shooting photographs since her teens.
 What got her really serious about photography was the